jasonrogena/fusee/README.md

   # or a directory.
   #
   # You can provide a Go template string as the command.
 Check the list below
-  # of supported template variables exposed by Fusee.
+  # of supported template variables exposed by Fusee:
+  #   MountName: The name of the Fusee mount.
+  #   MountRootDirPath: The absolute path for the mount's root directory.
+  #   RelativePath: The path, relative to the mount's root, for the file or directory being accessed.
+  #   Name: The name of the file or directory being accessed.
-  readCommand = "echo woot"
+  readCommand = "stat \"$HOME/{{ .RelativePath }}\""
   mode = 0o555
   cache = true
   cacheSeconds = 30